What is Retargeting?

 Different products warrant different retargeting time windows.
 For example, people shopping for travel should be retargeted immediately; people shopping for luxury goods should be retargeted later.

-To learn more about the best practices to maximize results from your retargeting campaigns, check out our Retargeting 101 Guide.
+To learn more about the best practices to maximize results from your retargeting campaigns, check out our Ultimate Guide to Retargeting.